midhatdrops/midhatdrops/readme.md

 # Hi!
-I'm Bruno, kwno as Midhatdrops
+I'm Bruno, know as Midhatdrops

 ## 🔥 Dev Front-end, JS, React, TS, and studing some PHP.